CZII CryoET Object Identification

 - Apoferritin

 Each protein presented different levels of difficulty for detection due to variations in size, shape, and contrast.
-The competition metric used a weighted F-beta score (beta=4) that prioritized recall over precision, with additional weight given to the more challenging proteins (THG and Beta-galactosidase).
+We designed the competition metric as a weighted F-beta score (beta=4) that prioritized recall over precision, with additional weight given to the more challenging proteins (THG and Beta-galactosidase).

 Technical Infrastructure

-Several open-source software tools were developed to support the competition:
+Our team developed several open-source machine learning tools to support the competition:

 - Copick: A cross-platform API for working with cryoET datasets, providing standardized access to tomograms and annotations.